hardman-commerce/magento2-fixtures/src/Catalog/Product/README.md

 ```

 When creating a grouped product, we will likely also wish to link some simple products.
-We will also need to specify the attributes to be used for create the configurable product.
+We will also need to specify the attributes to be used to create the configurable product.

 ```php
 $attributeBuilder = AttributeBuilder::aProductAttribute(